appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Multi-step-Form-or-Wizard-Using-Tabs.md

 </dd>

+2. Similarly, to navigate to the previous tab, add a new Button widget to each tab and configure the **onClick** event to trigger the **Store value** action and specify the same unique key.

+<dd>

-2. Similarly, on Tab 2 (`LeadInfo`) tab, add a new Button widget and configure its **onClick** event to allow users to go back to the previous tab.
+*Example:* on Tab 2 (`LeadInfo`) tab, add a new Button widget and configure its **onClick** event to allow users to go back to the previous tab.
 For this, select **Store value** option from the action selector and specify:

-<dd>

 | Field Name	| Value    	|
 |-------	|---------------	|